karmab/kcli-ztp/README.md

 This repository provides a plan which deploys a vm where:
 - openshift-baremetal-install is downloaded or compiled from source (with an additional list of PR numbers to apply)
 - stop the nodes to deploy through ipmi
-- launch the install against a set of baremetal nodes
+- launch the install against a set of baremetal nodes.
+Virtual masters can also be deployed.

-It can also be used to deploy virtual masters with physical workers.

 ## Why